-Grounds maintenance workers provide a pleasant outdoor environment by ensuring that the grounds of houses, businesses, and parks are attractive, orderly, and healthy.
+A grounds maintenance worker is someone who provides a pleasant outdoor environment by ensuring that the grounds of houses, businesses, and parks are attractive, orderly, and healthy.
 Many grounds maintenance jobs are seasonal, available mainly in the spring, summer, and fall.
-Most of the work is done outdoors in all kinds of weather.
-The work can be repetitive and physically demanding, requiring frequent bending, kneeling, lifting, and shoveling.

 Would you make a good grounds maintenance worker?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 Grounds maintenance workers typically do the following: